Managing a Reasonable Accommodation Request: 5 Steps

 2. Review the Request

 After receiving a request, it’s important to review all necessary information that can help you understand how an employee’s medical condition might impact their work.
-During the review process, it can help to double check the following:
+The following table lists factors that may need to be reviewed.

-• Supporting medical documentation: Under the ADA, you are allowed to ask for medical documentation needed to support an employee’s reason for requesting an accommodation.
+Under the ADA, you’re allowed to ask for medical documentation needed to support an employee’s reason for requesting an accommodation.

 3. Discuss Reasonable Accommodations

-Accommodations are considered “reasonable” if they don’t pose an “undue hardship” to a facility under the ADA.
-Healthcare facilities can differ widely in size, budget, and structural capacities, so what’s considered reasonable for one facility may not be reasonable for another.
+Accommodations are considered reasonable if they don’t pose an undue hardship to a facility under the ADA.
+Healthcare facilities can differ broadly in size, budget, and structural capacities, so what’s considered reasonable for one facility may not be reasonable for another.

 If you determine that your facility’s capacities can’t support specific accommodations requested by a worker, it’s important to open up dialogue with the worker and explore alternative ways to remove workplace barriers.